Norway–Turkey relations

 Norway–Turkey relations are foreign relations between the Kingdom of Norway and the Republic of Türkiye.
 The bilateral relations were established in 1926.
-Both nations are members of NATO, World Trade Organitation and the United Nations.
+Both nations are members of NATO, World Trade Organization and the United Nations.

 Diplomatic relations

 Diplomatic relations between Turkey and Norway were first established in 1926.
 Since then, bilateral relations have been maintained within the framework of mutual peace and friendship.
 Due to their NATO membership, the two countries are also militarily allies.
 The embassies of Turkey and Norway operate reciprocally.
 In addition, Norway has honorary consulates in Istanbul, Antalya, İzmir, Alanya and İskenderun.
 Official contacts between countries have been maintained mostly at the level of ministries.

 Economic relations

 The commercial relations between Turkey and Norway gained momentum in the 2000s and the mutual foreign trade volume exceeded the level of 1 billion dollars for the first time in 2008.
 The foreign trade volume 1.27 billion dollars in 2018, 513 million dollars of which was exports from Turkey to Norway and 765 million dollars was exports from Norway to Turkey.
 The main products exported from Turkey to Norway are passenger and fishing vessels, automobiles, motor vehicles and textile products.
 The main products imported from Norway are petroleum products, fish, ferroalloys, polymers, newsprint and fish oil.

 The majority of Norwegian investments in Turkey are in the energy and shipping sectors.
 Between 2002 and 2018, Norway made US$862 million in direct investments in Turkey.

 The EFTA's first free trade agreement was with Turkey in 1991.
 In 2017, Norway and the European Free Trade Association (EFTA) agreed to update the free trade agreement with Turkey.
 The agreement now includes services trade, environmental protection, and labor rights.
 In 2018, the two countries signed an agreement on exchange of financial account information in tax related issues.